robichaudc/civ5/README.md

   - Seems like hyperthreading was disabled here
 - Changing max simluataneious threads in config.ini
  - Tried increasing and decreasing, no effect

+# Crash situations
+- Using a work boat
+- Using a great person